-Doe Run is led by a seven-member team of metals and mining industry leaders.
+Doe Run is led by a six-member team of metals and mining industry leaders.
 Our Executive Team provides leadership to the company and the industry at large through active involvement in multiple metals and mining industry organizations, by supporting community organizations, and through their commitment to balance Doe Run’s economic stability with environmental and community responsibilities.

 Meet Our Leadership

 Vice President – Information Technology and Human Resources

 Jose V. Hansen

 Vice President of Finance and Chief Financial Officer

 Vice President – Environmental Affairs